COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Scenario 4:** User logs in to the system with the incorrect account details and this attempt is less than three

-      Given a user attempts to log in to the system
+      Given a staff member attempts to log in to the system

       When they log in with the incorrect account details